Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 The error information in the log indicates that the error operator is topKD and the error cause is "The number of attrs in op desc and op store does not match."
 Therefore, it is determined that the error cause is that the parameters of the topKD operator do not match.

 Locate the topKD operator in the model code and check whether the operator can be replaced by another operator.
-If the operator can be replaced by another operator, use the replacement solution and report the operator error information to Huawei engineers.
+If the operator can be replaced by another operator, use the replacement solution and report the operator error information to Huawei technical support.
 If the operator cannot be replaced by another operator, contact Huawei technical support.

 <h4 id="what-do-i-do-if-the-error-message-55056-getinputconstdataout-errorno--1(failed)-is-displayed-duringmd">What Do I Do If the Error Message "55056 GetInputConstDataOut: ErrorNo: -1(failed)" Is Displayed During Model Running?</h4>